byu-dnasc/smrtlink-container/docs/dataset-import.md

 ## Parent, then child

-If a dataset specifies pbds:ParentDataSet
+If a dataset specifies a parent dataset (i.e., if the XML contains a 'pbds:ParentDataSet' element), then that dataset must exist in the database before importing the child dataset, or else the child dataset's parent id will be changed to null.

 ## Dataset from scratch?